EnzymeAD/Enzyme.jl/docs/src/index.md

 ## Defining rules

 While Enzyme will automatically generate derivative functions for you, there may be instances in which it is necessary or helpful to define custom derivative rules.
-Enzyme has three primary ways for defining derivative rules: inactive annotations, `@easy_rule` macro definitions, general purpose derivative rules, and importing from `ChainRules`.
+Enzyme has three primary ways for defining derivative rules: inactive annotations, [`EnzymeRules.@easy_rule`](@ref) macro definitions, general purpose derivative rules, and importing from `ChainRules`.

 ### Inactive Annotations